 It’s that simple.
 Or not.
 This isn’t about what the organizing expert of the week says is the sure-fire method to control the clutter and liven up the laundry room.
 This is about learning what organized feels like and looks like to you.

-Before you head off to the store for yet another investment in organizing supplies and containers, take a time out and ask yourself why you want to be organized, what being organized looks like and what an organized life feels like to you.
+Before you head to the store to invest again in organizing supplies and containers, take a time out and ask yourself why you want to be organized, what being organized looks like and what an organized life feels like to you.
 Write it out if you need to.
-Visualize what it feels like to move through your organized home.
+Visualize what it feels like to move through your organized home or office.
 What does it look like?
-How does your home feel?
+How does your home or office feel?
 What is different (better) as a result of being organized?
 How is being organized improving your life?

 Once you’ve answered these questions, then you can make it that way.
 Without these questions, you’re just going to drop another chunk of change on bins, boxes and containers that will eventually become more clutter and frustration caused by a system that doesn’t work for you.